bawlipoonch/bawlipoonch.github.io/_posts/2018-04-15-tadbeer-se-bigdi-huyi.markdown

 <i>apne pe bharosaa hai to ye daanv lagaa le, lagaa le daanv lagaa le</i><br>
 </p>

-What if cautiously led out plans are going as planned, create your own fate<br>
+What if cautiously led out plans are not going as thought, create your own fate<br>
 if you have faith in yourself, take a gamble on yourself.<br>

 <p>